TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-integrationissuesazuresecuritycenter.md

 ## **Recommended Steps**

-Check if Security Center installed on the VM:
+Check if Security Center is installed on the VM:

 1. Open log analytics
 2. Click on the relevant workspace